 - detect projects for the coming months (e.g.: migration of an infrastructure that has become limited)

 - optimize the use of resources (human and infra)

-- communicate proactively with users, by
+- proactively communicate with users, through

-- Sharing of service weather with comments in case of service degradation (via webservices or Sharepoint portal)
+- sharing of service weather with comments in case of service degradation (via webservices or Sharepoint portal)

-- dashboards in read-only without authentication
+- dashboards in read only without authentication

-Not convinced yet? >> Try it for free ServiceNav
+Not yet convinced ? >> Try it for free ServiceNav